xx205/unify_llm_interleave/README.md

 # unify-llm-interleave

+> **Purpose**: This repository serves as a testbed to evaluate the capability of generic VLMs (Vision-Language Models) to perform specialized document understanding tasks.
+While specialized models like DeepSeek-OCR, dots.ocr, Chandra OCR, or OlmOCR 2 often achieve higher accuracy and stability, this project explores the limits of general-purpose models combined with sophisticated post-processing heuristics.
+The modular pipeline architecture allows for easy comparison between generic VLMs and specialized OCR engines.

 LLM‑driven PDF layout extraction (figures + text blocks) and Markdown interleaving.
 Turn complex scientific PDFs into clean, column‑aware Markdown with images and captions in the right order.

 - `unify_llm_interleave/` package